 Other requirements include:

-- Thesis students (Creative Writing concentrations and optional for others) must defend their thesis in a one-hour defense
+- Thesis students (Creative Writing concentrations and optional for others) must successfully defend their thesis in a one-hour oral defense.

 - All work for the degree must be completed within six years of matriculation.